 Our Level I Pediatric Trauma Center is the only designated pediatric trauma center for San Diego County.
 The ED has state-of-the-art equipment, including noninvasive ventilation capabilities, video laryngoscopes and a fiberoptic bronchoscope.
 There are ultrasound machines for emergency department use, and we have several fellowship-trained pediatric emergency ultrasound faculty members.

-Rady Children’s is the primary pediatric teaching institution for the UC San Diego School of Medicine.
-Medical students and pediatric, emergency medicine, and family medicine residents from several different training programs rotate through the Rady Children’s ED.
+Rady Children’s is the primary pediatric teaching institution for the UC San Diego School of Medicine and its students, and the ED is the pediatric emergency medicine training site for the UC San Diego emergency medicine and pediatrics residency programs as well as several other emergency medicine, pediatrics, and family medicine residencies throughout the county.
 Pediatric emergency medicine fellows supervise these trainees in a graduated fashion.

-We are happy that you are interested in the PEM fellowship at Rady Children’s and UC San Diego.
-We participate in ERAS and only accept applications through this route.
+We appreciate your interest in the PEM fellowship at Rady Children’s and UC San Diego.
+We participate in ERAS and only accept applications via this route.
 We wish you the best of luck in this process.